Our Community

 Colleen Hotchkiss

-ALAMEDA RESOURCE CONSERVATION
+ALAMEDA COUNTY RESOURCE CONSERVATION DISTRICT

 Our advisory board meets annually and provides guidance, advice, support, and real-world experience in their fields.
 These industry leaders also offer insight and guidance for our evolving curriculum.
 This ensures our students are ready to launch a new career and engage in our greater community.